-- Drink a lot of water to flush out the bacteria and the toxins from the body.
+- Drink lots of water to flush out the bacteria and toxins from the body.

 - Urinate often and regularly.

 - Maintain personal hygiene by washing your hands before you use the restroom, as well as by keeping your genitals clean after you have relieved yourself.

 Here are some frequently asked questions about the occurrence and rise in the levels of leukocytes in urine:

 1. Can Increased White Blood Cells in Urine Indicate Blood Leukemia?

 2. Can Elevated Number of WBCs in Urine Lead to STD Infection?

 3. Can Leukocytes in Urine Cause Foetal Death If Left Untreated?

-There are cases where the rise in the number of leukocytes in the blood are associated with late toxicosis and other rather serious inflammatory problems.
-Women who have this are plagued with fatigue and increased pressure on their bladder.
-They are also at risk of losing the baby is possible.
-If the leukocytes esterase in urine during pregnancy and the inflammation is detected on time, then there is no risk, but if left untreated, the child will be at risk, and there are high chances of complications during childbirth.
+There are cases where the rise in the number of leukocytes in the urine is associated with late toxicosis and other rather serious inflammatory problems.
+Pregnant women who have these conditions are plagued with fatigue and increased pressure on their bladder.
+They are also at risk of losing the baby due to chances of preeclampsia.

-One of the most important things to follow during pregnancy is to identify and treat any rise in levels of leukocytes in the urine.
+One of the most important things to follow during pregnancy is to identify and treat any rise in the levels of leukocytes in the urine.
 If this is not done, it can have a very negative impact on your health and the life of your unborn child.
-Rest assured that most often, the abnormal WBC count will be noticed at the earliest as routine urinary tests are a part of the general check-ups for pregnant women.
-But if treatment is not followed regularly and care is not taken, the situation can worsen.
-So make sure you don’t miss any of your prenatal doctor’s appointments and follow your doctor’s instructions carefully when given.
+Often, the abnormal WBC count will be noticed at the earliest as routine urinary tests are a part of the general check-ups for pregnant women.
+But, if treatment is not followed regularly and care is not taken, the situation can worsen.
+So, make sure you don’t miss any of your prenatal check-ups and follow your doctor’s instructions carefully.